 Speaking of soft skills, there are some that the employers appreciate most, like an ability to work in a team, resourcefulness and creativity, critical thinking, or good time management skills.

 Of course, it’s impossible to say which of the skills “cost” more or which one will turn out to be more valuable for a definite employer.
-However, app developers can be sure that the more of these skills they possess, the higher salary they can hope for.
+However, programmers can be sure that the more of these skills they possess, the higher salary they can hope for.

-In this respect, app development is not different from any other professional sphere like medicine or education – the more experience an app developer has, the higher they are paid.
-In numbers for the US, for example, yearly salaries can look like this:
+In this respect, software development is not different from any other professional sphere like medicine or education – the more experience and the more important positions coders have, the higher they are paid.

 The differences between the project roles are basically the following: